The Green Bin - Recycling Organics

 How Can I Take Part in the Green Bin Program?

-To take part in this program, a Green Bin and Kitchen Catcher are required, and can be purchased at a subsidized cost of $20.
+To take part in this program, a Green Bin and Kitchen Catcher are required, and can be purchased for $40.
 There is no additional charge for this new service and no bag tag is required for curbside pickup.
 Green Bins may be purchased at Shire Hall from Monday-Friday, 8:30-5:00pm.

 Green Bin Benefits